 3D Transesophageal Echocardiograms

 Live 3D Transesophageal Echo (TEE), can see cardiac structure and function as well as real-time displays of the beating heart from new perspectives.
-It's quick, accurate, reproducible, and quantifiable.
+It’s quick, accurate, reproducible, and quantifiable.
 This procedure allows for more perspectives of the heart and the view inside the left ventricle.
 With TEE, the back of your throat is numbed and a scope is inserted down your throat.
 On the end of the scope is an ultrasonic device that an experienced technician will guide down to the lower part of the esophagus.
-It is used to obtain a more clear two-dimensional echocardiogram of your heart.
+It is used to obtain a clearer two-dimensional echocardiogram of your heart.
 Unlike traditional cardiac ultrasound systems which provide images taken from the surface of the chest, TEE captures images from inside the body allowing different perspectives.
 New views of cardiac structure, disease and function can provide additional information for diagnoses, treatment planning, monitoring and assessing during procedures and follow-up.

 Reasons for Testing

 This test is performed to evaluate the valves and chambers of the heart in a noninvasive way.
 The echocardiogram allows doctors to diagnose, evaluate, and monitor:

 - Heart murmurs